top of page

 ABOUT ME

 I am a qualified gardener and planting designer with 20 years’ experience.
 I trained at Capel Manor College in Enfield.
 My qualifications are a City and Guilds in Practical Horticulture and a City and Guilds in Plants and Planting Design where I gained a distinction.
-I specialise in garden maintenance and planting.

-I charge £22.50 per hour.
+I charge £25.00 per hour.

 Free consultation.